fregante/Awesome-WebExtensions/README.md

 ## Libraries and Frameworks

-Code meant become part of the WebExtension
+Code meant become part of the extension

 - [webext-options-sync](https://github.com/bfred-it/webext-options-sync) - Helps you manage and autosave your extension's options.
 - [webext-inject-on-install](https://github.com/bfred-it/webext-inject-on-install) - Automatically add content scripts to existing tabs when your extension is installed.
 Chrome + Firefox